|Submissions are closed.|

 Other Presenter(s): Although correspondence will be with the proposer above, it will be the discussion leader(s) who will be mentioned in Symposium literature.
 Please list any additional such names (besides the proposer) and affiliations here.
 Be certain that you have their commitments to attend the Symposium.
-All presenters must register for the SIGCSE Technical Symposium and be present for the Demo session.
+All presenters must register for the SIGCSE Technical Symposium and be present for the Demo session online.

 Expertise of Presenter(s): Give a summary of the qualifications of the presenter(s) as it relates to the tool/project being proposed.

 Agenda for the Demo: Timing details would be helpful here.
 Explain what the attendees can expect.
 Be sure to budget a realistic amount of time for questions from attendees.
 Describe how you will interact with and engage attendees.